Riding the Trend or Protecting Profits | TPI Composites Inc. (TPIC)

 TPIC’s Market Performance

-TPIC stocks went up by 9.86% for the week, with a monthly drop of -6.51% and a quarterly performance of 2.46%, while its annual performance rate touched -69.67%.
-The volatility ratio for the week stands at 10.18% while the volatility levels for the past 30 days are set at 8.31% for TPI Composites Inc. The simple moving average for the period of the last 20 days is 5.44% for TPIC stocks with a simple moving average of -21.55% for the last 200 days.
+TPIC stocks went down by -0.08% for the week, with a monthly drop of -8.46% and a quarterly performance of 4.21%, while its annual performance rate touched -67.25%.
+The volatility ratio for the week stands at 5.78% while the volatility levels for the past 30 days are set at 8.15% for TPI Composites Inc. The simple moving average for the period of the last 20 days is 22.52% for TPIC stocks with a simple moving average of -7.78% for the last 200 days.

 Analysts’ Opinion of TPIC